 Dear Cookie Dough- Loving Friends Who Love Chocolate too,

 A few lovely sprinkles on top makes them festive enough for any kind of chocolate-loving occasion.
-And a few miniature chocolate chips sprinkled on top gives people a hint as to what’s inside.
+And a few miniature chocolate chips sprinkled on top gives people a hint to what’s inside.

 There it is… chocolate cookie dough.
 You’ll get about 32 balls of dough, depending on how much you nibble in the preparation process.